frank-ang/fortune/README.md

 >Verify the sample Nginx home page:
 >Get the public load balancer DNS endpoint (see stack output).
->Verify in a browser to view the Nginx sample web page.
+>Verify in a browser to view the Nginx default welcome web page.

 2. Create the private ECR Container Registry